unnat42/ROOT-Example-Plots/README.md

 # ROOT-Example-Plots

-Example of c++ codes to plot various graphs using ROOT
+An example guide to understand how to plot custom functions and custom points using ROOT in c++.